thebigG/Game-Dev-Ideas/thebigg/Fire_Pong/Fire_Pong.md

 # Gameplay(Mechanics, rules, etc)
 ![](../Images/Pong.jpg)
-It is classic ping pong, except that the ball is on fire.
+It is classic Pong, except that the ball is on fire.

 # Story/Lore